The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 Don't stare off into space!

 Take into account everything you have to prepare to capture the Sunrise: the equipment, the framing and composition, some adjustments...
-If you also plan to take a long exposure you have to place the filters, refine certain settings and that involves a longer shooting.
+If you also plan to take a long exposure you have to place the lens filters, refine certain settings and that involves a longer shooting.

 Unfortunately, during a Sunrise the perfect light usually lasts very little time.